bert9bert/forecast_wiki_traffic/readme.md

 ### Holiday Adjustments

-A simple method to account for holidays was also applied.
+A simple method was applied to account for holidays.
 The effect of the holiday is removed before models are fit, and the effect is re-applied after the model forecast.

 A short list of holidays that always fall on the same day were defined, along with the locales that they are associated with.
-Future enhancements could include holidays that may change days every year, for example, Labor Day which falls on the first Monday of September.
+Future improvements could include holidays that may change days every year, for example, Labor Day which falls on the first Monday of September.

-For holidays in the list where all the occurences of that holiday in the time series are outliers, save the ratio between the cleaned figure to the untouched figure as the adjustment factor to apply for projection.
+For holidays in the list where all the occurences of that holiday in the time series are outliers, the ratio between the cleaned figure to the untouched figure is used as the adjustment factor to apply for projection.

-Below is an example of adjusting for the Halloween holiday.
-This adjust will be un-applied after a forecast is made.
+Below is an example of adjusting for Halloween.
+This adjustment will be un-applied after a forecast is made.